 Hardwood floors present a difficult challenge to many vacuum cleaners.
 Aside from being easier to scratch, it’s common for a vacuum to push dirt across the floor rather than suck it up.
 Fortunately, the best vacuum cleaners for hardwood floors avoid these problems while providing excellent cleaning performance.

-Our top recommendation for this type of flooring is the excellent Miele C3 Cat & Dog.
-The EcoTeq floorhead is great for hardwood - and the vacuum excels at cleaning hair, dust and larger debris.
-If you’re looking for a cordless, the Dyson V8 Absolute is the best option (although it’s expensive).
+Our top recommendation for this type of flooring is the excellent Miele C3 Cat and Dog Powerline.
+The Universal floorhead is great for hardwood and the vacuum excels at cleaning hair, dust and dirt.
+If you’re looking for a cordless, we think the Dyson V10 Absolute is the best option (although it’s expensive).

 Do you have any questions about choosing the best vacuum for hardwood floors?
+Or do you have any other questions about cleaning wood floors?
 Let me know in the comments!

 Page Update History